 By Raj Sapru, NetRush Director of Strategy

-Here’s what’s at stake: The natural products sector has differentiation on its side, for now, but if it’s not nurtured, that potential advantage will fade away to new and more digitally savvy competition, in fact it’s happening now.
-For companies who are only beginning to adapt, strategy development will look like comprehensive change management, affecting people, processes, culture, and resources; however, for those unwilling to make it priority, future strategies will inevitably fall into crisis management.
+Here’s what’s at stake: The natural products sector has differentiation on its side, for now, but if it’s not nurtured, that potential advantage will fade away to new and more digitally savvy competition, which is, in fact, happening now.
+For companies who are only beginning to adapt, strategy development will look like comprehensive change management, affecting people, processes, culture, and resources; however, for those unwilling to make it a priority, future strategies will inevitably fall into crisis management.

 Here are three things that natural products companies should consider when supporting a brand strategy with Amazon:

 …many things, not the least of which is an education platform.
 Amazon is on the customer path to purchase, whether the journey finishes on Amazon, at a brick-and-mortar retailer, or elsewhere online.
 Digital means that it’s practically irresponsible not to comparison shop and seek reviews even from the aisles of specialty grocery, supplement shops, and practitioner offices.
 Customers go to Amazon to learn about products.
 Brand owners need to define the educational messaging, control the experience, and meet customers where they are and what they are there for.
 The natural products sector has good stories to tell, but if you do not take control of your message, someone else will do it without your involvement.